top of page

 What is organic winegrowingOrganic wines are produced by organic farming methods.
 While the standards differ worldwide, organic farming in general features cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 Synthetic pesticides and chemical fertilizers are not allowed, although certain organically approved pesticides may be used under limited conditions.
 In general, organic foods are also not processed using irradiation, industrial solvents, or synthetic food additives

 Why do you choose to be Organic?Our ultimate desire is to live in a chemical free, sustainable environment producing wine that reflects where we live and what we believe in.
 I made the decision when I started a family.
 Having worked in conventional viticulture I believe that the quality of fruit (and wines) can be as good, if not better on a well managed organic vineyrad.
 I choose not to expose my children to the synthetic and sometimes toxic chemicals that I have seen used in the more conventional wine growing regions around the world.

-This is organic farming science, developed by Rudolph Steiner, a scientist who looked open mindedly beyond physical matter and into the life forces which influence soil, plant, animal and human health.
+What is Biodynamic?This is organic farming science, developed by Rudolph Steiner, a scientist who looked open mindedly beyond physical matter and into the life forces which influence soil, plant, animal and human health.
 He took ancient experience such as lunar planting rhythms and built a complete system of agriculture which is low input and self reliant.
 A healthy, balanced “farm organism” is developed by working with these subtle influences using various homeopathic, biological and herbal preparations, all of which may be produced on the farm using herbs, manures and minerals.
 Biodynamic methods help produce improved shelf life, flavour and cell structure.
 Biodynamics is often derided and attacked by the other, hard end of science.
 However it is important to observe impartially.
 After much research and investigation we found that the best looking plants and animals, and the best tasting wines, tended to be from the farms which employed the Biodynamic method.
 Pig In The House has been biodynamically certified since 2000.

 Can I come and visit the vineyard and winery?Absolutely!
 We love having visitors and showing them around our little patch of the world.
 If you are a visitor from overseas and would be interested in some farm work we offer WWOOFA (Willing Workers On Organic Farms Australia) accommodation.
 Simply contact us at firstname.lastname@example.org for more information